 Starting from left to right shown above is a butternut squash, a sugar pumpkin, a fairytale pumpkin squash, a carnival squash and a locally grown organic red kuri squash.
-At this moment the butternut squash and kuri squash have already been consumed.
+At this moment the butternut squash and kuri squash have already been consumed, but today I’m going to help explain how to cook squash…of any kind.

 When I shop for groceries I typically pick up 2-3 new-to-me fruits or vegetables to experiment with.
-I’m quite familiar with butternut squash and there’s a couple recipes using it in Pigskin Paleo.
+I’m quite familiar with butternut squash and there are a couple recipes using it in Pigskin Paleo: Game Day Recipes.
 Most people are familiar with sugar pumpkins as well, especially bakers.
 But, when I saw the fairytale pumpkin squash I just HAD to try it.

-After growing up having the Cinderella book on tape (yes casette tape, not CD) read to me before bed, reading the Cinderella story myself, and watching the movie, what girl wouldn’t see that squash and want to take it home?
-I mean it looks exactly like it came straight out of the book and the movie!
+After growing up having the Cinderella book on tape (yes cassette tape, not CD) read to me before bed, reading the Cinderella story myself, and watching the movie, what girl wouldn’t see that squash and want to take it home?
+I mean, it looks exactly like it came straight out of the book and the movie!

 I’ve mistakenly been referring to it as fantasy squash every time I talk to Jeff about it.
 So far I’ve cooked half of it.
 The shape of this particular squash lends itself to some pretty fun shapes when you cut it up.
 Yesterday I made a quarter of the squash and cut the squash into horseshoe shaped slices.